ipython/ipython/docs/source/development/messaging.rst

 Custom Messages
 ===============

+.. versionadded:: 4.1

-IPython 2.0 adds a messaging system for developers to add their own objects with Frontend and Kernel-side components, and allow them to communicate with each other.
+IPython 2.0 (msgspec v4.1) adds a messaging system for developers to add their own objects with Frontend and Kernel-side components, and allow them to communicate with each other.
 To do this, IPython adds a notion of a ``Comm``, which exists on both sides, and can communicate in either direction.